MaxLaumeister/bitlisten/README.md

 ### Building ###

 The project is built and ready-to-go in the dist folder.
-If you change any of the javascript, you will need to re-build the `dist/bitlisten.min.js` file:
+If you change any of the javascript, you will need to re-build the `dist/bitlisten.min.js` file using Grunt.
+If you haven't used Grunt before, here is a short tutorial:

-1. Download the [latest Google Closure Compiler](http://dl.google.com/closure-compiler/compiler-latest.zip) and copy `compiler.jar` into the root project folder.
-2. Run make.bat (Windows) or make.sh (Mac/Linux) to invoke closure compiler with the necessary arguments.
+1.

 The compiled/minified script will be output to `dist/bitlisten.min.js`.